ssyram/hax-dev/docs/frontend/index.md

 artifacts, flowing from left to right.

 The user begins by exporting a crate (referred to as the "Input crate" in the top left of the diagram).
-This crate depends on both the Rust `core` library and `hax-lib`.
-The `core` dependency is added automatically by Rust, while the `hax-lib` dependency is introduced by hax.
+This crate depends on both the Rust `std` library and `hax-lib`.
+The `std` dependency is added automatically by Rust, while the `hax-lib` dependency is introduced by hax.

 The input crate passes through the hax toolchain as follows: